prodata2000/passPhraseOffline/README.md

 ## Note

 Ensure that the `output.txt` file (or your desired wordlist file) is in the same directory as the script.
 The default wordlist file is `output.txt`.
+A sample is provided.

 ## License